jayfunc/BetterLyrics/README.md

 - 🧠 **Smart Behaviors**
   - Auto hide when music paused

-> This project is still under development, bugs and unexpected behaviors may be existed in the latest branch.
+> This project is still under development, bugs and unexpected behaviours may exist in the latest branch.

 ## Screenshots